zarosath/MedievalDreams.io/README.md

 RemiD for third person cam & gravity code reference/examples/snippet

 and everyone who has contributed their code & time to the public helping others.

-**Markcwm & Si-Design (Simon Harrison) && contributors for openb3d and minib3d game 3d engine wrapper**

-and **blitz research** Mark sibly for BlitzMax and blitzbasic/3d